This article is available in Spanish here.

 In Wisdom Literature

 The nation of Israel thrived under Solomon’s wise leadership.
 Solomon’s wisdom is also seen in his writing.
 He is traditionally credited as the author of the biblical books of Ecclesiastes and the Song of Solomon.
-In the Song of Solomon he mentions his mother fondly: that she crowned him with a wedding crown (Song 3:11), and that she used to teach him (Song 8:2).
+In the Song of Solomon he mentions his mother fondly: that she crowned him with a wedding crown (Song 3:11).

 In Jesus’ Genealogies